top of page

 Written by Bonnie Clarke, Taylor Clarke CEO Over the years, Jamie Livingston and I have shared many conversations about purpose, leadership, and the kind of organisations we want to build.
 Our paths have crossed often, through work, shared values, and a common belief that business can and should be a force for good.
 For some time, we’d spoken about doing something together that reflected that belief, something that went beyond transactional networking and created the kind of

-Right People, Right Time: Rethinking How We Select Participants for Leadership Development
+Part 2: Right People, Right Time: Rethinking How We Select Participants for Leadership Development

 When organisations talk about leadership development, the conversation often jumps straight to programme design—content, workshops, facilitators, delivery.
 But before any of that matters, one question determines whether the investment will actually shift performance: are we selecting the right people at the right time?